Black Seed Oil Benefits

 There is no other herb known to work with such a wide range of healing capabilities.

-Nigella Sativa is known by many names and commonly referred to as Black Seed or Black Cumin.
+Nigella Sativa is known by many names and commonly referred to as Black Seed or Black Cumin Seed.
 In Arabic countries, it is habbat as-sawda or Habbat ul barakah (the Blessed Seed), as a result of the saying of the Holy Prophet (SWS).

 It is Schwarzkummel in Germany and Cörek Otu in Turkey.
 It is often called Black Onion Seed because of its similarity in appearance to onion seed but the two share no relation to each other.
 Other names are Black caraway, Black sesame and Roman coriander.